danieljprice/splash/docs/settings.rst

 Using a subset of data restricted by parameter range
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As of version 1.11.0, it is possible to use only a subset of the
+You can use only a subset of the
-particles in both particle plots and rendered plots, according to
+particles in both particle plots and :ref:`sec:renderplot`, according to
 restrictions on any or all of the data columns (for example, using only
 particles with :math:`\rho > 10`, in the 3D box
 :math:`x,y,z  \in [-0.1, 0.1]`).
 Whilst this has always been possible by
-selecting, colouring and/or hiding particles in interactive mode (see
+selecting, colouring and/or hiding particles in :ref:`sec:interactive` (see
 :ref:`sec:rendersubset`), the difference here is that the
 selection is based, for each timestep, strictly on the parameter range,
 rather than being a selection based on particle identity.
 This means
 that the parameter range is also saved to the ``splash.limits`` (i.e.,
-by pressing ‘S’ from the main menu) and is shown when splash launches
+by :ref:`sec:menu-s`) and is shown when splash launches
 via lines such as:

 ::